ChieftainY2k/postgresql-playground/README.md

 Edit docker/.env and replace:

-    NGINX_PORT_TO_EXPOSE with the port you want to expose POSTGRES_PORT_TO_EXPOSE with the port you want to expose
+    NGINX_PORT_TO_EXPOSE with the port you want to expose POSTGRES_PORT_TO_EXPOSE with the port you want to expose SYMFONY_APP_PATH with the root location of your symfony application SYMFONY_CACHE_DIR with the root dor for symfony cache (change this to "/tmp" when using VM for performance reasons)

 In case of conflicts with the local environment it is suggested to change port mapping of nginx and postgresql to different than default.